 The Australian Greens want:

-- A moratorium on the release of GMOs into the environment until there is an adequate scientific understanding of their long term impact on the environment, human and animal health.
-This includes the removal as far as possible of all GMOs from the Australian environment and food supply while the moratorium is in place.
+- A moratorium on the further release of GMOs into the environment until there is an adequate scientific understanding of their long term impact on the environment, human and animal health.
+This includes the removal as far as possible of GMOs from Australian agriculture while the moratorium is in place.

 - Mandatory clear and obvious labelling of all foods containing any ingredient, additive, processing aid or other constituent produced using GMOs.

 - A ban on patenting all living organisms, including plants, animals and micro-organisms, and naturally occurring DNA code sequence information.